rancher/os/README.md

 ## Commands

-*docker* -- Good old Docker, you that to run stuff.
+`docker` -- Good old Docker, use that to run stuff.

-*system-docker* -- The docker instance running the system containers
+`system-docker` -- The docker instance running the system containers